-When the following event is recorded in the OS event log, or in the Event Window of the ServerView RAID Manager, the rebuild is complete.

-("X" indicates the number of the hard disk drive where the rebuild was performed.) •In the Event Window
+- When the following event is recorded in the OS event log, or in the Event Window of the ServerView RAID Manager, the rebuild is complete. - ("X" indicates the number of the hard disk where the rebuild was performed.) - · In the Event Window

 '''

 ID: 10267

-Event: <Type and number of the controller>: Rebuild complete
+Event: <Type and number of the controller>: Rebuild complete on disk X

-on Physical Drive X

 '''

-•For OS Event Log
+· For OS Event Log

+'''

-''' Source : Fujitsu ServerView Services
+Source : Fujitsu ServerView Services

 Type : Information

+Event ID : 1

 Description: <Type and number of the controller>: Rebuild

-complete on Physical Drive X '''
+complete on disk X

+'''

-- For the approximate time to complete the rebuild, see "■ Time Required for Rebuild" (→pg.16) or "■ Calculating the Approximate Time Needed for a Background Task" (→pg.122). - If the server is restarted or shut down during the rebuild, the rebuild will resume from the stage where the process stopped the next time the system starts up.
+- For the approximate time to complete the rebuild, see "■ Estimated time for rebuild" (→pg.16) or "■ How to calculate estimated time for background task" (→pg.88). - If the system restarts or shuts down during rebuild, the rebuild is resumed from where it was stopped the next time.

-6.1.3 Preventive Replacement of a Hard Disk Drive [ServerView RAID]
+6.1.3 Preventive Replacement of Hard Disk [ServerView RAID]

-When the hard disk failure prediction function (PFA/S.M.A.R.T.) reports a hard disk drive as "S.M.A.R.T.
+When the hard disk failure prediction function (PFA/S.M.A.R.T.) reports a hard disk as "S.M.A.R.T.
 Error", it means that the drive may fail in the near future.
-If the hard disk drive status becomes "S.M.A.R.T.
+If the hard disk status becomes "S.M.A.R.T.
 Error", replace that drive as a preventive measure.

-For how to remove and install hard disk drives, see the "User's Guide" on the PRIMERGY Document & Tool CD supplied with the server.
+For how to remove and install hard disks, see "User's Guide" located on "PRIMERGY Startup Disc supplied with the server.

-- Replace the failed hard disk drive with a new one of the same model (with the same capacity and speed) as a rule. - We recommend that you back up the data before performing preventive replacement of a hard disk drive. - When two or more hard disk drives are predicted to fail, replace one drive at a time. - If any hard disk drive is being rebuilt, wait until the rebuild process is finished.
+- Replace the failed hard disk with a new one of the same model (with the same capacity and speed) as a rule - ▶ We recommend that you back up the data before performing preventive replacement of a hard disk. - ▶ When two or more hard disks are predicted to fail, replace one drive at a time. - If any hard disk is being rebuilt, wait until the rebuild process is finished.